DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 ## End of week one

-Below is the source code for the app as it stands at the end of the first week.
+You can [check out the code on the GitHub repo](https://github.com/DamianMullins/Coinsly), or view and run it in the CodeSandox window below.

 <iframe src="https://codesandbox.io/embed/6vp397pr3z?autoresize=1&module=%2Fsrc%2Fcomponents%2FApp.js&view=editor" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 I feel like I've made some good progress in my first week, I even managed to work on all of the stretch goals!
 The app is far from finished and I need to tidy a few bits up, but I'm happy with what I have achieved so far.

-It doesn't look great at the moment as I haven't put a design together yet and haven't written any styles.
+The app doesn't look great at the moment as I haven't put a design together yet and haven't written any styles.
 I'd like to figure out what this CSS in JS thing is all about before starting work on this.

 Until next week ✌️